plentymarkets/docs-raw/plentyInterface/Accounting.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>clientId</td>
-            <td>The Id of the client, the accounting location belongs to.</td>
+            <td>The ID of the client that the accounting location belongs to</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>plentyId</td>
-            <td>The plenty id of the client, the accounting location belongs to.</td>
+            <td>The plenty ID of the client that the accounting location belongs to</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/array">array</a></td>
             <td>vats</td>
-            <td>A collection of vat configurations this accounting location is associated with</td>
+            <td>A collection of VAT configurations that are related to the accounting location</td>
         </tr><tr>
             <td><a href="order#order_models_country">Country</a>
 </td>
             <td>country</td>
-            <td>The country this accounting location belongs to</td>
+            <td>The country that the accounting location belongs to</td>
         </tr></tbody>
 </table>